fosscord/fosscord-client/README.md

-# discord-react-native
+# fosscord-react-native
-All discord-css components for React-Native
+All fosscord-css components for React-Native